-- 1. Read the safety instructions at the beginning of this manual. - 2.
-Remove any dirt and dust that might have accumulated around the engine cooling air inlet, fuel injection system. - 3.
+- Remove any dirt and dust that might have accumulated around the engine cooling air inlet, fuel injection system. - 3.
 Check the air filter for dirt and dust.
 If air filter is dirty, replace air filter with a new one as required. - 4.
 Check fuel injection system for external dirt and dust.
 Clean with dry compressed air. - 5.
 Check fastening nuts and bolts for tightness. - 6.
-Connect Battery. - 7.
+Connect battery. - 7.
 Make sure hopper is free of dirt and foreign debris. - 8.
-Make sure radiator is filled with proper amount of antifreeze water solution (50/50). - 9.
+Make sure radiator is filled with proper amount of anti-freeze water solution (50/50). - 9.
 Make sure all hose lines are in good condition and are working properly.